- Ph.D. Purdue University

 Co-editor in chief, Information Systems Frontiers

 Dr. H.R.
-Rao was named the AT&T Distinguished Chair in Infrastructure Assurance and Security at The University of Texas at San Antonio College of Business in January 2016.
+Rao was named the AT&T Distinguished Chair in Infrastructure Assurance and Security at The University of Texas at San Antonio Carlos Alvarez College of Business in January 2016.
 He also holds a courtesy appointment as full professor in the UTSA Department of Computer Science.
 Prior to working at UTSA, Professor Rao was the SUNY Distinguished Service Professor at the University at Buffalo.
 He graduated from Krannert Graduate School of Management at Purdue University.

 Professor Rao was inducted into the UTSA Academy of Distinguished Researchers in 2019.
 His interests are in the areas of management information systems, decision support systems, e-business, emergency response management systems and information assurance and artificial intelligence.
 He has chaired sessions at international conferences and presented numerous papers.
 He also has co-edited four books, including Information Assurance Security and Privacy Services and Information Assurance in Financial Services.
 He has authored or co-authored more than 200 technical papers, of which more than 125 are published in archival journals.

+Dr. Rao was the recipient of the AIS fellow award for 2021.
 Professor Rao was the inaugural recipient of The Bright Internet Award for his contributions to the information systems discipline by KMIS, the Korea Society of Management Information Systems.
 In 2018 Professor Rao was awarded the International Federation for Information Processing (IFIP) Outstanding Service Award for significant service contributions to the field of information systems and information systems security.
 In November 2016, Professor Rao received the prestigious Information Systems Society Distinguished Fellow Award (Class of 2016) for outstanding intellectual contributions to the information systems discipline.

 Rao’s work has received best paper and best paper runner up awards at ISR, AMCIS and ICIS.
 He has received funding for his research from the National Science Foundation, the Department of Defense and the Canadian Embassy.
 He also received the Fulbright fellowship in 2004.